Back to: SQL Server Tutorial For Beginners and Professionals

 EXCEPT Operator:

-The EXCEPT operator will return unique rows from the left query that aren’t present in the right query’s results.
+The EXCEPT operator will return unique rows from the left query that aren’t in the right query’s results.

 SELECT ID, Name, Gender, Department FROM TableA